erinpentecost/ErnSpellBooks/README.md

 # ErnSpellBooks
-OpenMW mod that adds Spell Books, which teach you a spell when you read them.
+OpenMW mod that adds Spell Books, which teach you a spell when you read cast them.
 Rare Corrupted Spell Books have additional wild effects!
+Spell Books are a pathway to many abilities the Mages Guild consider to be unnatural.

 Spell Books can contain a huge variety of spells, since they are drawn from all existing (suitable) spells in your world, including those added from other mods.